HertegKohar/InstaLearn/README.md

 # InstaLearn
-Taking Instagram Users and Clusterting them to Analyze Profiles
+Taking Instagram accounts and scraping data in order to build a model to identify bots.